PedroZappa/42_minitalk/README.md

 ___
 ### Client Implementation

-The [client](https://github.com/PedroZappa/42_minitalk/blob/main/src/client.c) also uses `sigaction()` to handle incoming UNIX signals.

-Before starting operations the `client` must check if its input arguments are valid.
+Before starting operations the [client](https://github.com/PedroZappa/42_minitalk/blob/main/src/client.c) must check if its input arguments are valid.

 It first checks if `argc` is not equal to 3, if so the program will print an error to `stderr` and exit.
-Then checks if `argv[1]`, the `pid` of the server is not a valid, if so the program will also print an error to `stderr` and exit.
+Then checks if the `pid` of the server (`argv[1]`) is valid by test-calling `kill()` (with a zero instead of a signal identifier), if so the program will also print an error to `stderr` and exit.
 ```c
 if (argc != 3)
 	ft_perror_exit("Usage: ./client [PID] [message]\n");
 else if (kill(ft_atoi(argv[1]), 0) < 0)
 	ft_perror_exit("PID does not exist\n");
 ```

+The `client`, like the `server`, uses `sigaction()` to handle incoming UNIX signals, but sets it up slghtly differently.

 ___